BruceWind/GcoreCDNIPSelector/README.md

 # CloudFrontIPSelector
-To select CloudFront IPs, which are best with your network.
+To select the best CloudFront IPs for low latency in connections.

 ### Background
 In most cases, people who use AWS CloudFront got very stable experience because AWS's DNS works very well.

-On the other hand, people living in China use it often get timeout,  packages lost and high lanterns.
-So some people want to find some IPs with low lantern and bind on CloudFront's domain.
+On the other hand, people living in China use it often get timeout,  packages lost and high latency.
+So some people want to find some IPs with low latency and bind on CloudFront's domain.
-For these cases, I wrote this script to select lowest lantern IPs.
+For these cases, I wrote this script to select lowest latency IPs.

 ### How to use?